zlogic/mendix-docs/content/en/docs/support/security-findings-faq.md

 The Mendix Client is bundled with the full dojo library.
 However, not all functionality of the Dojo library is used.
 The vulnerability is in the `deepCopy` util method of dojo; this method is not used in the Mendix Client.
 This vulnerability cannot be exploited in the client.

+#### Prototype Pollution Vulnerability - CVE-2021-23450

+Mendix versions 9.11.0 to 9.24.0 use Dojo 1.16.4.
+The `setObject` function is used in one place in our code, but this is in a deprecated function.
+This function is no longer used internally.
+Therefore, there is no opportunity for the `setObject` function to be exploited.

+Mendix 9.24.0 and above use Dojo 1.17.3, which does not have this vulnerability.
+Upgrading will prevent the vulnerability being reported by your security tool.

 ### BREACH Attacks

 The Mendix Runtime implements a number of mitigation methods which mean that the Mendix Runtime is not vulnerable to [BREACH attacks](https://www.breachattack.com/).
 These recommended mitigation methods protect resources by: